VarunCodes/trunarrative-framework/README.md

 | Tidy Gherkin | Browser-based plugin for generating stepDefinitions using Feature steps |

 ## My approach

-> Using Maven to create a filestructure which facilitates Cucumber's BDD syntax
+- Using Maven to create a filestructure which facilitates Cucumber's BDD syntax

-> Adding the correct dependencies for Selenium, JUnit, and Cucumber
+- Adding the correct dependencies for Selenium, JUnit, and Cucumber
+- Setting up Chrome and Firefox drivers for multi-browser support

-> Writing Feature file (Gherkin syntax) based on MVP requirements
+- Writing Feature file (Gherkin syntax) based on MVP requirements

-> Creating a testBase class for generic methods and connecting it with data.properties
+- Creating a testBase class for generic methods and connecting it with data.properties

-> Integrating stepDefinitions/Cucumber and TestNG by creating a TestRunner file
+- Integrating stepDefinitions/Cucumber and TestNG by creating a TestRunner file
+- Writing the test cases using Gherkin syntax for business logic